atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 1. Training pipeline

-    1.  **TODO** check classification reports and then try class/sample weighting for better class balanced loss
+    1.  **TODO** add classification report jsons to logging pipelines, add them manually for other cases by reconstructing model and working with it

-    2.  **TODO** adjust learning rates in grid-search to be slightly higher than lowest bound, perhaps add batch/layer normalization back to layers
+    2.  **TODO** check classification reports to better introspect models and their functionalities

     3.  **TODO** add grid-search json to help with choices defined on disk